KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 • Appliance shall be installed, operated and stored in a room with a floor area larger than:

-• The pipe-work shall be complianced with national gas regulations.
+• The pipe-work shall be compliant with national gas regulations.

-• Spaces where refrigerant pipes shall be compliance with national gas regulations.
+• Spaces where refrigerant pipes are installed shall be compliant with national gas regulations.

 • The maximum refrigerant charge amount is 0.936 kg.